fiorezy/Redoran-Extended---NPC-Dialogue/README.md

 ## Custom Followers

 22.)
 Download [Kaidan Extended Edition](https://kaidanmod.com/downloads/).
 At the top of the website, the **Kaidan Extended Edition** file should be available.
 Press "Download Version 8.3.2".
+   - **IMPORTANT** - The guide currently uses the older version of this mod that's available on Nexus, and already comes with a plugin called **BWB - Kaidan 2 Extra Dialogue.esp**.
+It needs to load above the AX KaidanArsenal - Extended Edition Patch.esp, so **we'll leave the .esp where it is**.

    - Install it under the name **[NoDelete] [02.022] Kaidan Extended Edition**